How to Negotiate Medical Bills in Collections [7-Step Playbook]

 • • Sued for medical debt (respond within deadline!)

-• • FDCPA violations (harassment, false threats)
+• • FDCPA violations (harassment, false threats, contacting you at work)

 • • Debt is not yours or already paid